CUBRID/cubrid-manual/en/sql/tuning.rst

 Descriptions for each item are as follows:

-* **hit**: The number of retrieves from the cache without executing the query
+* **hit**: The number of retrieves from the cache without executing the query.
-* **miss**: The number of stored into the cache after executing the query. (the number of not found in the cache)
+* **miss**: The number of times the result of a query execution is stored into the cache (the number of times a query result is not found in the cache).
 * **size**: The memory size used by the subquery cache.
 * **status**: The activation status of the subquery cache at the end of executing the query.

-During query execution, if the **size** of the subquery cache exceeds the set value, or the **size** does not exceed the set value, but the **miss**/**hit** ratio exceeds 9 (the miss rate is determined to be high), the subquery cache is disabled, and the **status** of the profiling information is marked as disabled.
+During query execution, if the **size** of the subquery cache exceeds the set value, or the **size** does not exceed the set value but the **miss**/**hit** ratio exceeds 9 (the miss rate is determined to be high), the subquery cache is disabled, and the **status** of the profiling information is marked as disabled.

-The following example is a query that counts the results of a correlated subquery that is executed repeatedly to check performance improvement depending on whether subquery caching is used.
+The following example contains queries that count the results of a correlated subquery that is executed repeatedly to check for performance improvements depending on whether subquery caching is used.
-The following query makes data to perform example queries.
+The following query creates data to perform the example queries.

 ::